The (Original) Church of God: Beliefs

 Five ordinances are recognized: baptism by immersion, biblical church government, the Lord's Supper, feet washing and tithing.
-Other beliefs include the need for repentance, justification & regeneration for salvation, the Wesleyan teaching on sanctification, divine healing, and speaking in tongues as the evidence of the baptism of the Holy Spirit.
+Other beliefs include the need for repentance, justification & regeneration for salvation, the teaching on sanctification, divine healing, and speaking in tongues as the evidence of the baptism of the Holy Spirit.

 Structure

 In 2014, the (Original) Church of God had a membership of over 500 in 14 congregations.
 The (Original) Church of God has around 40 ordained ministers.
 Churches are located mainly in the east and south-central United States, such as Tennessee, Alabama, Arkansas, Virginia, and West Virginia.
 They also have several churches and ministers located in the Philippines, Liberia and India.
 The (Original) Church of God owns a campground in Van Leer, Tennessee called Camp Ridgedale and publishes a bi-monthly magazine called The Messenger.

 The (Original) Church of God is governed by a Board of Bishops and led by a General Overseer.
 The current general overseer is Bishop James (Randy) Taylor.
 255 Bailey Lane, Pulaski, TN 38478.
 The church has been updating its bylaws and beliefs, the beliefs.

 In 1993, the (Original) Church of God had a membership of over 18,000 in 70 congregations.
 The (Original) Church of God has around 50 ordained ministers.
-Churches are located mainly in the east and south-central United States, such as Tennessee, Alabama, Arkansas, Virginia, and West Virginia.
+Churches are located mainly in the east and south-central United States, such as Tennessee, Kentucky, Alabama, Arkansas, Virginia, and West Virginia.
 They also have several churches and ministers located in the Philippines, Liberia, and India.
 The (Original) Church of God owns a campground in Van Leer, Tennessee and publishes a bi-monthly magazine called The Messenger.